 We know more today than ever before about the wounds veterans carry in the aftermath of service.
-Despite the sometimes very severe, physical wounds veterans have to live with, it is not surprising that most often, their greatest challenges are not physical at all.
-It is their emotional, mental and spiritual trauma that relentlessly torments many veterans after their service and propels the epidemic of veteran suicides (over 20 a day), substance abuse, domestic violence and other injurious behaviors.
+Despite the sometimes very severe physical wounds veterans have to live with, it is not surprising that most often, their most significant challenges are not physical at all.
+It is their emotional, mental, and spiritual trauma that relentlessly torments many veterans after their service and propels the epidemic of veteran suicides (over 20 a day), substance abuse, domestic violence, and other injurious behaviors.

 Veterans are tossed out like trash once their empires are finished using them.
 Trauma isn’t a condition that can be easily shed when a veteran leaves the armed forces.
 Moral injury (the wounding of conscience), can leave veterans feeling guilty, shameful, conflicted about where they stand with God, and cannot be healed by a brass band playing patriotic songs and a parade around the town square.

 Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.